Application process

 Start by articulating your motivation and enthusiasm.
 In other words, provide very specific reasons why you want to work in this sector, for this employer, in this role.
 Again, your prior research will put you in a strong position.
 What points stood out from what you learned, what recent work have they done, what sets them apart from their competitors?
 Why does this resonate with you?
 How do the points you make relate to your earlier experiences?

-Be careful of simply repeating what is written on their website or copying out lines of text you’ve read online.
-The employer wants to know why the facts you include interest you.
-Don’t just mention how interested you are that they’ve opened an office in X country in a particular location without explaining why and how that’s of interest to you.
+For example, don't just mention how interested you are that they've opened an office in X country in a particular location without explaining why and how that’s of interest to you.
 Perhaps you speak the language, have lived there, have some regional expertise or have noticed that investment in this location distinguishes them from their competitors.
 Don’t just tell the employer what they already know about themselves, explain why it connects to you.

 Why me?